aslansq/uds_tracer/README.md

 ### ChangeLog

 #### v0.3.0 - unreleased
+- Erasing github workflow.
+I dont want to maintain it.
 - Perfetto ui not able to render chrome json format fix
         - Perfetto expected pid and tid something other than 0 zero after update on json parser.
 - HTML report generation